betelgeuse-1333/paramount-plus/deliverables/discussion.md

 I decided on setting up a Postgres database to house the data and spark as a data engine to handle the back end.
 Spark is a solid big-data solution that handles JSON files well and can handle streaming if it is ever needed.
 Postgres is a familiar database system.
 Both play well with Python.
-Mor over psycopg2 and pyspark both are leveraged well within a Python system.
+Moreover psycopg2 and pyspark both are leveraged well within a Python system.
 Spark can load directly to Postgres making that seamless.
 Most of all I am familiar with both and given a 6-hour time constraint that was valuable as well.

 I was tempted to try Trino.
-Trino has become a trendy option because it handles large volumes of data well, scales and can reqd directly from parquet.
+Trino has become a trendy option because it handles large volumes of data well, scales and can read directly from parquet.
 If I had more time to implement a spike to investigate it, I probably at least would have experimented with it.
 In addition, the assignment specified a database and server, and Trino is more akin to a query engine.